JonkHunkle/expressNote/README.md

 ## Description

-Take fun notes with persistance!
+Take fun notes with persistence!
 If you get tired of seeing your old notes on the left of the screen, go ahead and delete them!
 I promise i wont tell!

 ## Technologies Used